J-Siu/johnsiu.com/content/blog/linux-router.md

 - Main Port: 1 HD Video Port + 1 COM + 2 USB 2.0 + 2 USB 3.0 + 4 LAN.
 - CPU: Intel Core i5-5200U SOC Processor (Broadwell, Dual Core, 3M Cache, 2.2GHz, up to 2.7GHz).
 Support AES-NI.
-- Configuration: 8GB DDR3L RAM, 512GB mSATA SSD, WiFi, NO 2.5" SATA HDD, Fanless
+- Configuration: 8GB DDR3L RAM, 512GB mSATA SSD, WiFi, NO 2.5" SATA HDD, fanless
 - Audio in/out

-It is way overkill for a home router even with 100M+ donwload speed.
+It is way overkill for a home router even with 100M+ download speed.
 However it has the extra power to do some docker testing.

 ---